 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Poston has relatively fewer families with younger children, and/or college students.
 Combined, this makes Poston a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Poston is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Poston does not have a public transit system used by locals to get to and from work.

 Poston is an extremely ethnically-diverse town.
 The people who call Poston home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Poston, accounting for 48.81% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Poston residents report their race to be Native American.
 Important ancestries of people in Poston include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

 The most common language spoken in Poston is English.
 Other important languages spoken here include Italian and Navajo.